 - Bake in a preheated 350°F oven for 20 to 25 minutes or until golden brown.
 (See Tip 5)

 - Remove bread from oven; transfer to wire rack.
-Drizzle icing over warm cinnamon snowflake bread.
+Drizzle lemon glaze over warm lemon curd star bread.
 Serve warm if possible.

 - Yield: 12 servings.